Karus3k/flexbox-explain/README.md

 # flexbox-explain

-website with an explanation of how fex-box works
+Website with an explanation of how fex-box works.
+Graphical representation of how flex-box works in CSS.